From Euler to AI: Unifying Formulas for Mathematical Constants: Recurrences and limit-preserving transformations

 Also in this context, a single matrix $A(n)\in \operatorname{GL}_m\left(\mathbb{Q}(n) \right)$ defines a cocycle.
 This is done by taking \( X = \mathbb{R} \), and constructing a cocycle by defining

-Typically, it is assumed that the topological space \( X \) is a compact space or a probability measure space (see \cite{DuartePedro2016LEoL} for details on dynamic cocycles).
-Our definition of coboundary equivalence~\eqref{def:cbdry_rational_matix} is not only mathematically natural but also captures the essence of our dynamic framework.
+Typically, it is assumed that the topological space \( X \) is a compact space or a probability measure space. \citep{DuartePedro2016LEoL} Our definition of coboundary equivalence~\eqref{def:cbdry_rational_matix} is not only mathematically natural but also captures the essence of our dynamic framework.
 The vast data collected on related formulas suggest that this notion is effective for equating formulas, as it preserves the measure of irrationality.

-\subsection{Fold Transform}
+\subsection{Fold transform}

 Consider the matrix \( A(n) \) as encoding a process defined by incrementally multiplying the matrix.
-We might wish to associate a matrix with an accelerated process, one that goes ``k steps at a time".
+We might wish to associate a matrix with an accelerated process, one that goes ``k steps at a time.''
 That is, a matrix \(A_{k\text{-fold}}(n) \) such that taking one step in \( A_{k\text{-fold}}(n) \) is equivalent to taking \( k \)-steps in \( A \).
 This requirement can be expressed as:

 And the k-fold matrix is given by the product:

 When the matrix \( A(n) \) is a trajectory matrix within CMF (as described in Appendix ~\ref{appendix-section-trj-mat} ), the \( k \)-folding of \( A(n) \) corresponds to the trajectory matrix associated with a direction that is \( k \)-times the original direction.